aridjayarecipes/cutesrecipes.web.app/content/post/1735-recipe-of-award-winning-blueberry-lemon-monkey-bread.md

 1. Can skip the biscuits and coating them in the sugar mixture, and just get 2-3 cans of cinnamon rolls and cut them up 6 pieces, and you can use the glaze it comes with and just add lemon zest or lemon juice to it.
 This would be a time saver, but will still take about an hr to cook.

 This monkey bread takes on the fun and delicious twist of blueberries and lemon baked right in!
 Perfect for Spring weekend brunches to share.
-Monkey bread is not a quick "wham bam" situation.
+Monkey bread is not a quick &#34;wham bam&#34; situation.
 There is a macerating of deliciously tart blueberries, zesting of a lemon, a Monkey bread is inverted onto a plate where warm blueberries fall every which way.
 A quick cream cheese icing is made; the very last.

 So that is going to wrap this up for this special food blueberry lemon monkey bread recipe.
 Thank you very much for your time.
 I am sure that you can make this at home.
 There's gonna be more interesting food in home recipes coming up.
 Remember to bookmark this page on your browser, and share it to your loved ones, colleague and friends.
 Thank you for reading.
 Go on get cooking!